Step One: Choose Your Career Path Wisely

 In today's job market the type of degree can make all the difference, especially if you are hoping to land one of the current "Hot Jobs" listed below.

 You have two main career choices: you can stick with a civilian version of your military career field or venture out into a new career path.
 If you elect the former, you may need help translating your military occupation into a civilian job.
 Military.com's online skills translator matches civilian jobs to your military occupation and training.
 The translator also features estimates on salaries, training required, and upward mobility.

 If job security and good pay are important to you, then a good place to start is this "Hot Jobs" list.
-The following is the Department of Labor's forecast of the fastest growing and highest paying jobs:
+For example, here's the Department of Labor's 2019 forecast of the fastest growing and highest paying jobs:

 To learn more and find jobs in these and other career fields visit the Military.com Career Center.

 The Degree to Take You There